Key Takeaways

 Do You Have to Choose?
 Or Can You Use Both?

-It’s not an either-or decision for many organizations.
-In fact, combining SIEM and MDR is becoming a common strategy, especially for teams that want both deep visibility and fast response.
+For many organizations it's not either-or.
+Combining SIEM and MDR is becoming a common strategy, especially for teams that want both deep visibility and fast response.

 Here's how the combination usually works: